cs1302uga/cs1302-ce11/README.md

    example.setNext(new StringList.Node("World"));  // line 3
    ```

+   **We can illustrate this snippet by drawing a diagram for the first line**,
+   then **redrawing the entire driagram after subsequent lines.** Here are the
-   Here are the three corresponding diagrams, one for each line:
+   three corresponding diagrams, one for each line in the example:

    ```
    // after line 1